it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ## Maturity Level 3

-### Verify Complete System Recovery

-[Process, remove?]
-[AMW: I reluctantly agree]

-Ensure that all of the organization's key systems are restored from a complete system backup, through processes such as imaging, to verify the quick recovery of an entire system.

-> Full system recovery should be tested well in advance of each election for each type of election system used.
-This allows for verification that quick recovery back to the known good version is functioning properly.

-Applies to: All

-Method: Copy

-> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.4.6

 ### Establish DDoS Mitigation Services With a Third-Party DDoS Mitigation Provider

 Obtain third-party DDoS mitigation services.